temach/reports/INR-Lab-1-Networking-Basics.md

 #### 2. Install openssh-server on both VMs and nginx web server on the Web VM

-The first step was to setup the Web kali guest.
-The Admin kali guest would be setup analoguously.
+The first step was to setup the Web Kali guest.
+The Admin Kali guest would be setup analogously.

-On startup the kali guest did not get an IP address assigned.
+On startup the Kali guest did not get an IP address assigned.
 The first step to getting internet connectivity was to allow the DHCP for the eth0 interface in order to get the IP address.
-Screenshot of /etc/network/interfaces is below, the lines concerning DHCP on eth0 are uncommented.
+Screenshot of /etc/network/interfaces is below, the lines concerning DHCP on eth0 are not commented.
 ![](https://i.imgur.com/ALiwagj.png)

 After the config was modified the interface was successfully brought up with ifup: